trickerer01/Ruxx/README.md

      - 'pale_eyes'
      - 'pale_soles'
     ```
+- To force a non-wildcarded tag without validation surround it with `%`, ex: `%mumbling%` (1 post, unlisted), or, if negative: `-%mumbling%`

 #### User credentials
 Ruxx doesn't provide a method of authentication natively on either of supported sites.
 To use your identity during search you need to follow 3 simple steps: